 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 How Does An Appraisal Contingency Protect You?

 Appraisal contingencies protect you and your lender from overpaying for your home.
-More specifically, they protect you financially if there’s a serious difference in value between what the home is worth and what you pay.
+More specifically, they protect you financially if there’s a serious difference in the home’s value and the price you agreed to pay for it.